Is Freemium Killing Your SaaS Business?

 You know, in cartoons, when the donut truck overturns, and seemingly civilized people become warmongers over sugary desserts?
 They take way more than they need.
 Free users of your services will be no different.
 A major problem with the SaaS freemium model is that freemium users devour your resources because there’s often a limit on how much they can get.
 Ultimately you’ll be left with less time and money to invest in other areas of your company.

 It’s not just resources that the SaaS freemium model can have a detrimental effect on, but the performance of your services too.
 The more users you have, the more strain you put on your platform.
-A mass influx of new accounts can be too much for platforms to handle, resulting in technical problems and server issues.
+A mass influx of new accounts can be too much for platforms to handle, resulting in technical problems and server issues, as well as legal ones in case SaaS compliance standards are not met.
 Not only will your services be functioning at a sub-par level, but loyal paying customers won’t be happy.

 Caveat: Freemium Can Work, But Only In Highly Specific Scenarios